Rigidity: Transmission Design Considerations

 Gear Rigidity

-Generally, the pinion and wheel have a torsional-rigidity that are high enough to be ignored.
-However, the gear-teeth themselves may deflect to contribute significantly to the overall elasticity of the transmission, particularly pinion/wheels that have a small diameter, and/or module of the gear-teeth is low.
+However, the gear-teeth themselves may deflect to contribute significantly to the overall elasticity of the transmission.
+Particularly when the diameter of the pinion and wheels is small, and/or the module of the gear-teeth are low.

-Both the driving and the driven teeth distort - they bend and compress under Hertzian Stress.
+Both the driving and the driven teeth distort - they bend and they compress under Hertzian Stress.
 There is a linear-deflection that is tangential to the pitch-line of the gears.
 The load on each tooth varies somewhat as each tooth passes through the contact zone, and therefore the deflection also varies.
 But this variation is ignored here.

 The stiffness* of the the tooth can be defined as the tangential force divided by the tangential deflection when the contact point is on the common center-line, and can only be approximately calculated from the tooth dimension and material properties.